Roman-Blinkov/kubernaughty/docs/part1-introduction-and-problem-description.md

 I will not disclose internal information, I do not redact or otherwise doctor or change things due to my employer.

-My goal with this is to walk through (end to end) testing and debugging Kubernetes installations from an operator perspective regardless of vendor - being able to self root-cause and understand an issue is critical even for users using managed or hosted solutions.
+My goal with this is to walk through (end to end) testing, debugging and analyzing Kubernetes installations from an operator perspective regardless of vendor - being able to self root-cause and understand an issue is critical even for users using managed or hosted solutions.